microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-delete-customproperty.md

 Delete one or multiple custom properties from a fileStorageContainer by assigning **null** to the properties.

-The application calling this API must have write permission to fileStorageContainers of the respective container type.
+The application calling this API must have write permission to fileStorageContainers for the respective container type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).